 Error 0xc00000e9 is a common error on Windows that used to occur on Windows 7.
-Folks have faced it on Windows 8 too.
-Most of the times, Error 0xc00000e9 means it’s an I/O error i.e. it is mostly hardware related and more specifically related to the hard drive.
-In this article I’ll suggest you few tips that could fix this and understand the exact cause for the error.
+Folks have faced it on Windows 10 and Windows 8 too.
+Most of the time, Error 0xc00000e9 means it’s an I/O error i.e. it is mostly hardware related and more specifically related to the hard drive.
+In this article, I’ll suggest you few tips that could fix this and understand the exact cause for the error.

-As I told before 0xc00000e9 means that something is wrong with your hard drive – but sometime the error coold just be a false positive – i.e. it maybe something else.
-So first check the consistence of your installation media.
+As I told before 0xc00000e9 means that something is wrong with your hard drive – but sometimes the error could just be a false positive – i.e. it maybe something else.
+So first check the consistency of your installation media.
 To do so, download MD5 Hash Checker and install it.

-MD5sum hash check is a utility that check if you had a bad ISO image when you burned it to disk.
-Microsoft has published the Md5sum hash in the download page of Windows 8.
+MD5sum hash check is a utility that checks if you had a bad ISO image when you burned it to disk.
+Microsoft has published the Md5sum hash on the download page of Windows 8.
 So compare that value with the file you have downloaded and make sure the Md5sum hash value matches.

-For some reason if you’re not able get into Windows, then download MiniTool Partition Wizard Bootable CD 7.1 – it’s a freeware and burn it into a disk.
+For some reason if you’re not able to get into Windows, then download MiniTool Partition Wizard Bootable CD – it’s a freeware – and burn it into a disk.

 Using these tools is fairly simple; just follow the wizard.
 The website also has tutorials on how to delete a partition and format it.
 You can see the links here.